symfony/symfony-docs/service_container/service_subscribers_locators.rst

 .. versionadded:: 4.2

-    The ability to add services without specifying an id was introduced in Symfony 4.2.
+    The ability to add services without specifying their id was introduced in Symfony 4.2.

 .. note::